Visit the Maine Community College System page for system-wide information and FAQs.

 - Live in Maine at the time of enrollment and while enrolled in the program.

-- Must pursue an associate degree or academic credential (ex: certificate).
+- Must pursue an associate degree or certificate.

 - Apply for the FAFSA and accept any grants and scholarships you are offered.